beeware/briefcase-linux-flatpak-template/README.rst

 A `Cookiecutter <https://github.com/cookiecutter/cookiecutter/>`__ template for building Python apps that will run under Linux, packaged as a `Flatpak`_.

-**This is the development version of the repository.
-It contains a template for Python 3.11**.
-Other Python versions are available by cloning other branches of repository.

 Using this template
 -------------------